9 Creative Ways to Empower Teachers

 8. Do regular check-ins

-If you are following the above 7 recommendations – then I believe you will have a well-functioning school where all staff members feel heard and contribute proudly and effectively.
+If you are following the above recommendations, then I believe you will have a well-functioning school where all staff members feel heard and contribute proudly and effectively.

-An added bonus step to empowering teachers in your school is to check in with your teaching staff periodically (bi-monthly would be my suggestion) to gage how they feel things are going, and if there any additional steps that could be taken in moving forward.
+An added bonus step to empowering teachers in your school is to check in with your teaching staff periodically (bi-monthly would be my suggestion) to gage:

 Why Teacher Empowerment is Important